EljaaSamSC/exno1/README.md

 # Result
-  Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score method.
+  Thus the program to read the given data and perform data cleaning and save the cleaned data to a file and removing outliers using IOR method and Z-score method is written and executed successfully.